Cocaine Rehab & Detox

 Sometimes, when a person struggles with addiction, doctors will use a combination of medications used to deter or reduce a person’s drug use.
 Currently, there are no FDA-approved medications to treat cocaine withdrawals or to deter a person’s addiction.
 However, they are conducting research on a number of medications that have shown promise in helping those addicted to cocaine.

 Doctors may also recommend psychotherapy and counseling.
-These methods help a person recognize their harmful behaviors and make adjustments so that they can resist the urge to return to cocaine abuse.
-According to the National Institutes on Drug Abuse, some of the most common treatment methods to help those addicted to cocaine include the following:
+These methods help a person recognize their harmful behaviors and make adjustments so that they can resist the urge to return to substance abuse.
+According to the National Institutes on Drug Abuse, some of the most common treatment methods to help with addiction include the following: